lenedish/password_generator/README.md

 # password_generator
-Web app that generate a password for you
+Web app that generates a password for you